alepez/swiftree/README.md

 tree.has("speed");
 ```

-And if it can be casted to a type:
+And if it can be cast to a type:

 ```cpp
 tree.is<float>("speed"));